When a Child is Absent from School and School Exclusions

 As Corporate Parents, it is important that social workers, schools and carers work together to ensure that children in their care attend school regularly and that any difficulties are identified early.

-Further information and guidance is available in Knowsley's Attendance and Exclusions Strategy 2019.
+Further information and guidance is available in Knowsley's Attendance Strategy 2021-2024.
 The Strategy details expectation for professionals in schools, social care and for carers / parents.

 - The residential staff/carer must notify the child's school and the child's social worker immediately if the child does not attend school for any reason;